TRAINING & INFLAMMATION: CAN CBD HELP PREVENT INJURIES?

 Although a popular choice to help combat DOMs and other performance-related pain, NSAIDS such as aspirin and ibuprofen have a number of well-documented, negative side effects, including dizziness, heartburn, gastrointestinal distress, and hypersensitive effects.
 This makes these over-the-counter drugs a less than optimal choice for long-term use, especially for individuals who are dedicated to remaining fit and healthy.

 So, what’s the alternative?
 Several herbal dietary supplements, such as devil's claw and willow bark are said to have anti-inflammatory properties but offer very little in the way of scientific evidence.
-However, curcumin, the chemical compound found within the spice tumeric, contains bioactive compounds with a number of proven medicinal properties.
-These compounds are called curcuminoids, and have the power to actually match the effectiveness of some available anti-inflammatory drugs if the dosage is correct.
-6 Find out more about how to reap the benefits of curcumin here.
+However, curcumin, the chemical compound found within the spice turmeric, contains bioactive compounds with a number of proven medicinal properties.
+These compounds are called curcuminoids, and have the power to actually match the effectiveness of some available anti-inflammatory drugs if the dosage is correct.6 Find out more about how to reap the benefits of curcumin here.

 REDUCING INFLAMMATION WITH CBD